 ROSEN, A TRUSTED AND LEADING LAW FIRM, Encourages Gaotu Techedu Inc. f/k/a GSX Techedu Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action Initiated by the Firm – GOTU, GSX

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. (NYSE: GOTU, GSX) between March 5, 2021 and July 23, 2021, both dates inclusive (the “Class Period”).
+WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))) between March 5, 2021 and July 23, 2021, both dates inclusive (the "Class Period").
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than February 28, 2023.

 SO WHAT: If you purchased Gaotu securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.